-In the United States and other nations around the world, the people exist under a democratic form of government.
-With a democracy, people are allowed to elect their leaders and their voices are heard, which in turn lets the people have a say in the direction of their government.
+In the United States and other nations worldwide, the people exist under a democratic government.
+In a democracy, people are allowed to elect their leaders and have their voices heard, which lets them have a say in their government.
 However, a democracy is only one form of government among many.

-Around the world, there is another popular and common form of government that just so happens to behave in the exact opposite way of a democracy.
+There is another popular and common form of government around the world that just so happens to behave in the exact opposite way of a democracy.
 This type of government is known as totalitarianism.

 Totalitarian countries are nations in which the government does not permit its people to partake in political decision making.
-Instead of giving the people a voice, a totalitarian country is ruled either by a single dictator or a group that has not been collectively elected by the people.
+Totalitarian countries are also known as dictatorship countries.
+A totalitarian country is ruled by a single dictator or a group that has not been collectively elected.

 The ruling leaders of totalitarian countries do not merely enact laws.
-Rather, the people or person in charge controls all aspects of both public and private life.
-There is no limit to what a totalitarian government can control because there are not any checks or balamnces placed on the leaders of the country.
+Instead, the people or person in charge controls all aspects of both public and private life.
+There is no limit to what a totalitarian government can control because there are no checks or balances placed on the country's leaders.
 Essentially, totalitarians can do whatever suits their agenda and say anything that comes to mind.

 As a result, totalitarian countries are absolutely against the right of free speech, which includes a ban on any and all freedom of the press.
-Some idealogies, beliefs, and religions may even be forbidden in a totalitarian country, depending on the context and the nation in question.
+Some ideologies, beliefs, and religions may even be forbidden in a totalitarian country.

-The government has full and total control, while the citizens of the country have little to no freedom.
-Totalitarian leaders often rule through fear because they take advantage of people’s emotions in order to keep them from revolting and protesting.
+The government has full and total control, while the country's citizens have little to no freedom.
+Totalitarian leaders often rule through fear because they take advantage of people's emotions to keep them from revolting and protesting.
 When you live in fear, you do not know how to speak out against injustices because you are scared.
 It becomes a matter of staying silent in order to stay alive, and totalitarian rulers know this.
-In fact, they thrive off of this natural human instinct.
+They thrive off of this natural human instinct.

-In order to really drive home the idea that people must show complete alliance and compliance with the government, totalitarian rulers often have secret police forces that make sure the people do not try to step out of line.
-In some nations, certain religious and political populations are targeted by the totalitarians and their police forces.
+To ensure that people show complete alliance and compliance with the government, totalitarian rulers often have secret police forces that make sure they do not try to step out of line.
+In some nations, specific religious and political populations are targeted by the totalitarians and their police forces.

 Speaking out against the government is strictly prohibited in these nations.
 While democracies pride themselves on the way people can form and express their own reactions to the government, people who live in totalitarian regimes must agree with everything the government does, says, and enforces.
-Well, it is not necessarily true that everyone agrees with their totalitarian rulers, but they cannot outwardly express their disagreement.
+It is not necessarily true that everyone agrees with their totalitarian rulers, but they cannot express their disagreement outwardly.

 The Origin of Totalitarian Countries

-The dictator of Italy for many years, Benito Mussolini, is the man to credit for coining the term of totalitarianism.
-In fact, he originally called a government of this nature a totalitario back in the early 1900s.
+Benito Mussolini, the dictator of Italy for many years, is credited for coining the term totalitarianism.
+He initially called a government of this nature a totalitario back in the early 1900s.
 He created the word to describe what we now recognize as fascism, but his exact words were that a totalitarian state has a government in which "all [are] within the state, none outside the state, [and] none against the state."